DhmalTPS/TechSprintGDG/readme.md

 (Full list in `requirements.txt`)

 ## Usage
-1. Place a WAV file in the folder (or use existing sample audio).
+1. Place a WAV file in the folder (or use existing sample audio) with name : `sample.wav`
 2. Run the pipeline:
 ```bash
 latent_head_test.py